tripdog/persian-hugo/exampleSite/content/about/_index.md

 #### FORM HANDLING

-I am using Ajax in conjuction with the Netlify `data-netlify="true"` attribute.
+I am using Ajax in conjunction with the Netlify `data-netlify="true"` attribute.
 You could use something like FormSpree, but their free tier allows for only 1/2 the submissions that Netlify allows and that's 50 vs 100 submissions per month.

 ### CMS